biocarl/til-biocarl/README.md

 );
 ```
 - this is also useful as a alias e.g. if you need to do this often `this.items[this.currentItemIndex].variant[this.variantSelection].name` is probably better to create an computed property
+- Or also used if you want to provide a sorted list
+- You can also use computed properties to calculate values and have a different type as output
+- Creating a message like this: `message=this.author.books.length > 0 ?
+'Yes' : 'No'`

 # 📅 17.11.2022 vuejs: What are components?
 - Basic building blocks of a vue.js app